What is a Lead-acid Battery?

-The worst thing that can happen to a car battery is to spend its maximum time in discharged state.
-This forms a lot of lead sulfate to build up that it is next to impossible to remove.
-That’s the reason the lead acid batteries must be charged as soon as possible to prevent building up of lead sulfate.
+When car batteries spend considerable durations of time in their discharged states, the lead sulfate buildup may become extremely difficult to remove.
+This is the reason why lead-acid batteries must be charged as soon as possible (to prevent building up of lead sulfate).
 Charging of the lead batteries is usually done by providing an external current source.

 2e– + PbSO4(s) + H3O+(aq) –> Pb(s) + HSO4– + H2O(l)

 PbSO4(s) + 5H2O(l) –> PbO2(s) + HSO4–(aq) + 3H3O+(aq) + 2e–

 While recharging, the automobile battery functions like an electrolytic cell.
 The energy required to drive the recharging comes from an external source, such as an engine of a car.
 It is also important to note that overcharging of the battery could result in the formation of byproducts such as hydrogen gas and oxygen gas.
 These gases tend to escape from the battery, resulting in the loss of reactants.

 1. What is in a lead acid battery?

 Ans: The negative plate is made up of lead and the positive plate lead dioxide in the fully charged state.
 Concentrated sulfuric acid is the electrolyte, which retains most of the chemical energy.